zarf package deploy

 --adopt-existing-resources Adopts any pre-existing K8s resources into the Helm charts managed by Zarf.
 ONLY use when you have existing deployments you want Zarf to takeover.

---components string Comma-separated list of components to install.
-Adding this flag will skip the init prompts for which components to install
+--components string Comma-separated list of components to deploy.
+Adding this flag will skip the prompts for selected components.
+Globbing component names with '*' and deselecting 'default' components with a leading '-' are also supported.

 --confirm Confirms package deployment without prompting.
 ONLY use with packages you trust.
 Skips prompts to review SBOM, configure variables, select optional components and review potential breaking changes.